SimplexCC/sell-docs/source/includes/transports/_overview.md

 ## Authentication ##

 All API's must be authenticated.
-To authenticate, supply your API key as the value of either the `_apikey` query parameter or the `X-Simplex-Auth` HTTP header.
+To authenticate, supply your API key as the value of either the `_apikey` query parameter or the `Authorization` HTTP header with the `apikey` authorization scheme.

 > Example authentication using a query parameter: